Glasgow, Dumfries and Carlisle Railway: The Glasgow and South Western Railway

 Now a secondary route, the line carries local passenger services operated by ScotRail; a moderate volume of freight also operates over the route.

 Accident

 On Sunday 14 August 1966, the previous evening's 22:10 Glasgow Central – London Euston consisting of five seating coaches, eight sleeping cars and two parcels vans hauled by EE Type 4 locomotive No. D311 crashed into a landslide between Sanquhar and Carrondale at 00:30.
-The loco and first ten coaches were derailed.
+The locomotive and first ten coaches were derailed.
 None of the 270 passengers and four train crew were injured.

 Topography

 The line opened from Dumfries (temporary station) to Gretna (Junction with the Caledonian Railway) on 23 August 1848.
 It was extended from Dumfries to Closeburn on 15 October 1849, and completed to Horsecleugh on 20 May 1850.

 On 20 May 1850 the GD&CR ceased to exist, forming then part of the Glasgow and South Western Railway.

 Stations on the line are shown below; events that took place after opening day are shown in italic.